Aquinas College (Michigan): Administration

 The college is headed by a president and a board of trustees.
 The college's first administrator was Monsignor Bukowski, for whom its chapel is named.
 In February 1969, Norbert J. Hruby succeeded Bukowski as president.
 Hruby Hall, an administrative building and residence hall on campus, bears his name.

 Aquinas's third president, Peter D. O’Connor, served from 1986 to 1990.
 R. Paul Nelson served as the fourth president from 1990 to 1997 followed by Harry J. Knopke from 1997 to 2006.
 On July 1, 2006, Provost C. Edward Balog was named interim president and he became the college's sixth president in May 2007; he retired on June 30, 2011.
 Juan Olivarez became the seventh president on July 1, 2011, and retired upon completion of the school year in the spring of 2017.
 Kevin Quinn was the eighth president and left mid-term.
-Steve Germic served as the interim president until July 2022 when President Alicia Córdoba was elected.
-She is the ninth president of the college until resigning in April 2025.
+Steve Germic served as the interim president until July 2022, when Alicia Córdoba was elected.
+She served as the ninth president of the college until resigning in April 2025.
 Maureen Geary accepted the board's invitation to serve as interim president in April 2025 and was appointed president on July 7, 2025.